 History at GCSE follows the AQA specification.
 It allows students to explore the modern world through a case study on Germany (1890-1945) and the Inter-War Years (1919-1939).
 Students also study the Health and the People of Britain c1000 to the present day, and the Normans (1066-1100).
+There is a strong focus on change and turning points within the studies with lots of opportunities to practice source evaluation and developed answers.

-History is considered by all universities as a serious academic subject and many students who opt for it at GCSE go on to study History at A Level and university.
-We follow the AQA specification focusing on Germany (1871-1991) and the Making of Modern Britain (1951-2007).
-It is a challenging A Level that encompasses political, social and economic factors.
+A Level History is considered by all universities as a serious academic subject and many students who opt for it at GCSE go on to study History at A Level and university.
+We follow the AQA specification with Paper 1 focussing on Germany (1871-1991); Paper 2 focusses on the Making of Modern Britain (1951-2007).